spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-payments-feature.md

 {% info_block warningBox "Verification" %}

-Make sure that:
-* The quote fields you have configured are cleared when customers return to the cart page during the express checkout flow:
-  * Add several products to the cart and proceed to the express checkout flow.
+1. Add several products to cart and proceed to the express checkout flow.
-  * Use the express checkout widget to place an order shown on the cart page.
+2. Use the express checkout widget to place an order shown on the cart page.
-  * After the confirmation, you will be redirected to the order confirmation page.
+3. Confirming the order opens the order confirmation page.
-  * Return to the cart page and check that the quote fields you have configured are cleared.
+4. Return to the cart page and check that the quote fields you have configured are cleared.

 {% endinfo_block %}

-5. Configure the default shipment method for the express checkout payment that will be used in the order and the cost is added to the total price.
+5. Configure a shipment method to be used by default in the express checkout and its cost to be added to the total price.
 In the example below, the `spryker_dummy_shipment-standard` shipment method is configured for the `payone-paypal-express` payment method.
 The key is the payment method key, and the value is the shipment method key.